Ex-Thai PM's party vows calm, U.S. calls for inclusive politics

 "We're also particularly concerned that the political process doesn't seem to represent all elements in Thai society."

-U.S. State Department spokeswoman Jen Psaki said Russel met with the Thai foreign minister, General Tanasak Patimapragorn, and "underlined that our relationship with Thailand cannot return to normal until democracy is re-established."
-"Assistant Secretary Russel highlighted the importance of U.S.-Thai relations, but also made clear that the lifting of martial law, the re-establishment of fundamental freedoms, including the freedoms of assembly and speech, and a transparent and inclusive constitution-drafting process are crucial to re-establishing a stable democracy in Thailand," she said.

-Thailand's military-appointed legislature last week found Yingluck guilty of negligence over her role in a state rice buying scheme that paid farmers far above market prices.
+Thailand's military-appointed legislature last week found Yingluck guilty of negligence over her role in a state rice buying scheme that paid farmers far above market prices for rice.

 The same day, the attorney general's office said it would proceed with criminal charges against her for alleged corruption in the rice scheme.
 If found guilty by the Supreme Court, she could be jailed for up to 10 years.